robert-todora/applied-crypto-proj-1/README.md

 ## TODO
 1. Choose cipher we want to try to reverse
   * __shift__ ?
+2. Code is a mess right now, improve how it looks

 ## IDEAS
 1. Implement more than one for extra credit?
 We could do this by having a command line option to choose the cipher type we want to try to reverse